Match Guide 2026

 Forward

 I haven't kept a match spreadsheet or recommendation list going since 2018.
 However after listening to some year in reviews I realised I have totally forgotten some of my favorite matches this year just because the sheer volume great wrestling in my obscure niche alone.
 I'm not one for rating so years ago I stole my buddy's tiered system.
 Match of the Year, Excellent, Very Good, Fun.
+Beyond the tiered ranking the matches have to inspire at least a short write up.
+This eleminates genericly good but emotionally flat matches and gives some friction to prevent bloating the list.
 My biases lean towards tiny high speed goblins bouncing around causing a ruckus.
 I'm someone that's also a firm believer in rating matches in there context.
 It's a pretty regular occurance for me to rate rookie openers higher than match of the year canidates.
 What makes my list aren't just the best of the best.
 They are the matches that stood out to me in some way beyond just being a good match.
 Make me feel that rookie fire enough or show me something I've never seen before and I'll place you higher than what typically tops Best Bout Awards.

 2026.01.04 - TJPW - Miu Watanabe(c) vs Suzume - Princess Of Princess Championship